 OD.
 Clennon, C. Kagan, R. Lawthom, J. Fisher, J. Diamond, et al. Sustainable Communities: University-Community Partnership Research on Social Dimensions of Sustainable Development.
 W. Leal.
 In: Sustainable Development Research at Universities in the United Kingdom..
 Springer,

 CM.
 Kagan, R. Lawthom, S. Baines, S. Sham, S. Lo, et al. (2015).
-Experiences of forced labour amongst UK based Chinese migrant workers: exploring vulnerability and protection in times of Empire.
+Vulnerability, Exploitation and Migrants.
 In: Vulnerability, Exploitation and Migrants.
 Insecure Work in a Globalised Economy.
-Palgrave McMillan,
+Palgrave Macmillan UK,

 C. Kagan, K. Duggan, M. Richards, A. Siddiquee (2011).
 Community Psychology.
 In: IAAP Handbook of Applied Psychology. pp.471-499.